papivot/tkgs-autoscaler/Readme.md

+# TKGs Autoscaler

+The is a simple cluster autoscaler implementation for TKGs - vSphere 7 with Tanzu.
+Currently only Scale out is implemented and Scale-in is being implemented.

 ```
 Info: Script sleeping for 1 minutes...
 Info: Cluster workload-vsphere-tkg1 failed to schedule POD(s) due to CPU pressure.
 Scaling required.